Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Phylogenetic Graphs and Evolutionary Histories

 \cref{Fig:Population} gives an example of a history indexed by the phylogenetic graph of \cref{Fig:Phylo_Graph}.

 \begin{remark}The biological interpretation of the above definitions is this: A phylogenetic graph describes the ancestral relationships between organisms in a history, and each set $\eh_v$ specifies the genome of organism $v$, in terms of the difference between that genome and some fixed (unspecified) reference genome.
-Assumptions 1 and 2 are standard in phylogenetics; they specify that each mutation arises only once in the history, and that each clone inherits all the mutations of its parent.
-Together, these two assumptions are often referred to as the \emph{infinite sites} assumption. \end{remark}
+Properties 1 and 2 are standard in phylogenetics; they specify that each mutation arises only once in the history, and that each clone inherits all the mutations of its parent.
+Together, these two properties are often referred to as the \emph{infinite sites} assumption.
+Property 3 stipulates that if both parents of a recombinant carry a mutation, then the recombinant inherits that mutation, and moreover, any mutation carried by a recombinant is inherited from a parent. \end{remark}

 \begin{remark} As indicated earlier, evolutionary histories are often called \emph{ancestral recombination graphs (ARGs)} in the literature \cite{gusfield2014recombinatorics, Rasmussen:2014cq}.
 However, since we wish to make a clear distinction between the history and its underlying phylogenetic graph, we prefer the terminology presented here. \end{remark}